codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do choirs keep buckets handy?
-So they can carry their tune
+My cat was just sick on the carpet, I don’t think it’s feline well.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+Which one of these is not an official development name for a Ubuntu release?
- 1. Eight Years
+ 1. Wily Werewolf
- 2. Four Years
+ 2. Utopic Unicorn
- 3. Two Years
+ 3. Trusty Tahr
- 4. Year
+ 4. Mystic Mansion

 <details>
   <summary>Answer</summary>
-  Year
+  Mystic Mansion
 </details>